lisafeets/lisafeets_portfolio/_posts/vaccine_passport.md

 And so the COVID vaccine passport opportunity was born.
 Human API was uniquely positioned to verify whether consumers had actually recieved the COVID vaccine (or even COVID tests) with digital medical records.
 And because we were positioned so well, we heard from hundreds of companies interested in entering the newest hottest business opportunity of 2021.

 To capitalize on this emerging market, we created new user flows and new integrations to ensure that pateints would be able to easily find and connect with their COVID vaccine provider.
-We delivered patient COVID data to our customers with extrememe care for privacy and security.
-And all the while, I kept our eye on the market and advised (internally and externally) the continuing viability of the COVID market as each new wave came and passed.
+We delivered patient COVID data to our customers with extreme care for privacy and security.
+And all the while, I kept my eye on the market and advised (internally and externally) on the continuing viability of the COVID market as each new wave came and passed.

 ---